|

 good

-you have some projects under your belt, or a really amazing contract coming in
+you have some projects under your belt, or a really amazing offer coming in

 that you

 need help negotiating before signing, to pursue an agent.
+Most literary agents charge 15% on average (art reps are different) and a good one will earn every penny of that.
 As with all things,

 research